openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 There are two primary factors to consider when adjudicating a success:

-**Don't roll if there's nothing to succeed at.** For example, if a character wants to search a corridor for secret passages, but the GM knows there aren't any, they don't need to have the character roll a Perception check, because there's nothing to find; the roll doesn't matter.
+**Don't roll if there's nothing to succeed at.** For example, if a character wants to search a corridor for secret passages, but the GM knows there aren't any, they don't need to have the character make a Perception roll, because there's nothing to find; the roll doesn't matter.

 **Describe your success.** Whenever the situation allows, the player should show the rest of the table what success looks like.
 It's their turn in the spotlight, so let them shine.
 If your rogue successfully disarms a trap, describe how the scything blade just barely nicked your cheek before you finished the job.
 If your mech knight makes a successful leap attack against an enemy tank, narrate how you use the extra momentum provided by the leap to dig your servo-blades through the tank's hull.
 Sometimes, of course, the GM has privileged information, so they need to be the one to describe things.
 Whenever possible, though, the players should describe their own success.